ikegami-yukino/madoka-python/README.rst

 .. _madoka: https://github.com/s-yata/madoka

 NOTE: Madoka-Sketch does not have index of keys. so Madoka-Sketch can not dump all keys such as Python dict's `dict.keys()`.
+However, when set `k` parameter to costructer, `most_common` method (returns key and value as many as `k`) is available.

 Contributions are welcome!